ipbc-dev/jointube/content/faq.en.md

 <strong>It's a software you install on your server</strong> to create a website hosting and broadcasting videos&hellip;

-Basically: you create your own "homemaed YouTube"!
+Basically: you create your own "homemade YouTube"!

     </p>
     <p>